alibaba/kt-connect/docs/en-us/cli/clean.md

-## Command: ktctl run
+## Command: ktctl clean

-Expose local service to cluster
+Delete unavailing shadow pods from kubernetes cluster

 ### Usage

 ```
-ktctl run localservice --port 8080 --expose
+ktctl clean
 ```

 ### Options

 ```
---port value  The port that exposes (default: 0)
+--dryRun                  Only print name of deployments to be deleted
---expose      If true, a public, external service is created
+--thresholdInMinus value  Length of allowed disconnection time before a unavailing shadow pod be deleted (default: 30)
 ```

 ### Global Options